kpobococ/XtLightbox/README.md

 * `renderer`: a name of a renderer to use with this instance.
 Defaults to `'Lightbox'`
 * `rendererOptions`: additional renderer configuration.
 See below.
 * `preload`: if true, all the content will be preloaded as soon as the lightbox is initialized.
 Defaults to `false`
+* `incrementalPreLoad`: if greater than zero, incrementally preloads this many content items before and after the current.
+Does not depend on `preload` option.
+Defaults to `3`
 * `loop`: if true, clicking next while on the last element in the collection will move the user to the first element in the collection and vice-versa.
 Defaults to `false`
 * `closeKeys`: an array of key names, pressing which should trigger the lightbox to close.
 Defaults to `['esc']`,
 * `nextKeys`: an array of key names, pressing which should trigger the lightbox to show next image.
 Defaults to `['right', 'space']`